Return to the search form Return to your search results

 1) Students should first meet with the appropriate Faculty Director to discuss their interest and eligibility for this course.
 This should take place before the application deadline.

 2) Following the discussion with a Faculty Director, students must complete a Study Abroad Application for the course.
-The application process requires a copy of the information page of your passport.
+The application process requires a copy of the information page of your passport (or ticking a box that indicates you are applying for a passport).

-3) Once students have been accepted by their Faculty Director and the Study Abroad Office, they will be asked to submit a Study Abroad Confirmation Form and also complete an application through the Rotary District 6000 website.
-Instructions for both of these steps will be emailed to students in an acceptance email.
+3) Once students have been accepted by their Faculty Director and Study Abroad, they will be asked to submit a Study Abroad Confirmation of Particiipation Form and also complete an application through the Rotary District 6000 website.
+Instructions for both of these steps will be emailed to students in an acceptance letter.

 Next Steps: